Normanna Township, St. Louis County, Minnesota

 Normanna Township is a township in Saint Louis County, Minnesota, United States.
 The population was 796 at the 2010 census.

 Jean Duluth Road, Normanna Road, and Pequaywan Lake Road are three of the main routes in the township.
 Other routes include North Tischer Road, East Pioneer Road, and French River Road.

 History

-Normanna Township was named for the Norwegians, or Normans, who settled in this area.
+Normanna Township was named for the Norwegians who settled in the area.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.5 sqmi; 0.04 sqmi, or 0.11%, is water.

 The French River and Big Sucker Creek both flow through the township.

 Adjacent townships

 The following are adjacent to Normanna Township :